 Same goes for rainy environments if you’re going to be playing in the rain occasionally.
 A golf glove can also help you grip the hybrid better too.

-The shaft length on a hybrid is similar to that of an iron.
+The shaft length on a hybrid is similar to that of an iron though usually a bit longer.
 This gives golfers more feel and control by playing a shorter length golf club as compared to the fairway wood which has a longer shaft.
 For example, a 5 wood might have a 42 inch long shaft while the 5 hybrid may have a 39 inch shaft.

 Shaft thickness is comparable to an iron and about 1/16 of an inch thicker than a fairway wood at the point where it enters the hosel.
 According to GolfWeek, this helps the hybrid twist less at impact which can result in straighter golf shots.
 One of the key reasons golfers tend to find hybrids hitting straighter, easier shots compared to woods.